-LMDC solicited community input regarding potential uses for these funds at a Public Forum in October 2010.
+LMDC solicited community input regarding potential uses for these funds at a Public Forum in October 2010 and again in September 2015.
 Individuals, elected officials, and representatives of community organizations and other not-for-profit organizations provided oral and written testimony regarding the proposed reallocation of these funds.

 II.
-Program Administration
+Program Administration - \$21,357,063

-The Initial Partial Action Plan reserved \$15 million for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
-The Second Amendment allocated an additional \$2.5 million for these costs, raising the total allocation to \$17.5 million, approximately 2% of the total funding.
+The initial Partial Action Plan reserved \$15 million for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
+The Second Amendment allocated an additional \$2.5 million for these costs, raising the total allocation to \$17.5 million, 2.3% of the total funding.
+The Ninth Amendment allocated an additional \$3,857,063 for LMDC program administration and monitoring, raising the total allocation to \$21,357,063, less than 3% of the total funding in this Action Plan.

-The Initial Plan reserved \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
-The Amended Plan allocates an additional \$2.5 million for ESD and LMDC program management, raising this allocation to \$10 million.
+The initial Plan reserved \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
+The October 2009 Amended Plan allocated an additional \$2.5 million for ESD and LMDC program management, raising this allocation to \$13.5 million.
+The June 2016 Amended Action Plan increased the overall administration and monitoring allocation to \$17,357,063.
 Program administration costs included program publication, review of proposed infrastructure investments, environmental review clearance, financial evaluation and processing of funding requests, and auditing of disbursed funds.
-The additional \$2.5 million will be used for processing of funding requests and auditing of disbursed funds as well as general LMDC program administration activities.
+The additional \$3,857,063 will be used by LMDC for processing of funding requests and auditing of disbursed funds as well as general LMDC program administration activities.

 The initial Plan set aside \$4 million to upgrade the NYCDOT permit and construction administration system known as MOSAICS.
-The plan described how the upgrade would facilitate and improve permit administration, construction planning, and program audit functions for the level of work proposed by the Partial Action Plan.
+The Plan described how the upgrade would facilitate and improve permit administration, construction planning, and program audit functions for the level of work proposed by the Partial Action Plan.
 The seventh amendment to the Partial Action Plan revised the purpose and description of this work as described below.